Vercingetorix: Name

-History

-Context
+Early life

-Having been appointed governor of the Roman province of Gallia Narbonensis (modern Provence) in 58 BC, Julius Caesar proceeded to conquer the Gallic tribes beyond over the next few years, maintaining control through a careful divide and rule strategy.
+Having been appointed governor of the Roman province of Gallia Narbonensis (modern Provence) in 58 BC, Julius Caesar proceeded to conquer the surrounding Gallic tribes over the next few years, maintaining control through a careful divide-and-rule strategy.
 He made use of the factionalism among the Gallic elites, favouring certain noblemen over others with political support and Roman luxuries such as wine.
-Attempts at revolt, such as that of Ambiorix in 54 BC, had secured only local support, but Vercingetorix, whose father, Celtillus, had been put to death by his own countrymen for seeking to rule all of Gaul, managed to unify the Gallic tribes against the Romans and adopted more current styles of warfare.
+Attempts at revolt, such as that of Ambiorix in 54 BC, had secured only local support, but Vercingetorix, whose father Celtillus had been put to death by his own countrymen for seeking to rule all of Gaul, managed to unify the Gallic tribes against the Romans and adopted more current styles of warfare.

-Averni Nobleman
+Averni nobleman

 The revolt that Vercingetorix came to lead began in early 52 BC while Caesar was raising troops in Cisalpine Gaul.
-Believing that Caesar would be distracted by the turmoil in Rome following the death of Publius Clodius Pulcher, the Carnutes, under Cotuatus and Conetodunus, made the first move, slaughtering the Romans who had settled in their territory.
+Believing that Caesar would be distracted by the turmoil in Rome following the death of Publius Clodius Pulcher, the Carnutes under Cotuatus and Conetodunus made the first move, slaughtering the Romans who had settled in their territory.

-Vercingetorix, a young nobleman of the Arvernian city of Gergovia, roused his dependents to join the revolt, but he and his followers were expelled by Vercingetorix's uncle Gobanitio and the rest of the nobles because they thought that opposing Caesar was too great a risk.
+Vercingetorix, a young nobleman of the Arvernian city of Gergovia, roused his dependents to join the revolt, but his followers and he were expelled by Vercingetorix's uncle Gobannitio and the rest of the nobles because they thought that opposing Caesar was too great a risk.
 Undeterred, Vercingetorix raised an army of the poor, took Gergovia, and was hailed as king.

-Tribal alliances
+War with Rome

-He made alliances with other tribes, and in doing so he united Gaul under the pretense of escaping Roman rule.
+Vercingetorix made alliances with other tribes and united Gaul under the pretense of escaping Roman rule.
 After having been unanimously given supreme command of their armies, he imposed his authority through harsh discipline and the taking of hostages.
-Leadership and unification on this level was unprecedented in Gaul and would not happen again for decades.
+Leadership and unification on this level were unprecedented in Gaul and would not happen again for decades.

-He adopted a policy of retreating to natural fortifications, and undertook an early example of a scorched earth strategy by burning towns to prevent the Roman legions from living off the land.
+He adopted a policy of retreating to natural fortifications and undertook an early example of a scorched earth strategy by burning towns to prevent the Roman legions from living off the land.
 Vercingetorix scorched much of the land marching north with his army from Gergovia in an attempt to deprive Caesar of the resources and safe haven of the towns and villages along Caesar's march south.

 Siege of Avaricum

-However, the capital of the Bituriges, Avaricum (near modern-day Bourges), a Gallic settlement directly in Caesar's path, was spared.
-Due to the town's strong protests, naturally defensible terrain, and apparently strong man-made reinforcing defenses, Vercingetorix decided against razing and burning it.
-Leaving the town to its fate, Vercingetorix camped well outside of Avaricum and focused on conducting harassing engagements of the advancing Roman units led by Caesar and his chief lieutenant Titus Labienus.
-Upon reaching Avaricum, however, the Romans laid siege and eventually captured the capital.
+Avaricum (the capital of the Bituriges, near modern-day Bourges) was spared, even though it lay directly in Caesar's path.
+Because of the town's strong protests, naturally defensible terrain, and apparently strong, man-made reinforcing defenses, Vercingetorix decided against razing and burning it.
+Vercingetorix camped well outside of Avaricum and focused on conducting harassing engagements of the advancing Roman units led by Caesar and his chief lieutenant Titus Labienus.
+Upon reaching Avaricum the Romans laid siege and captured the capital.
 Afterwards, in a reprisal for 25 days of hunger and of laboring over the siegeworks required to breach Avaricum's defenses, the Romans slaughtered nearly the entire population, some 40,000 people, leaving only about 800 alive.